LordH3lmchen/TwitchDownloader/README.md

  * A m3u-playlist is created to make watching the past broadcast easier.
  * Support for the new TwitchVOD System, that stores the VOD in 3 second Chunks.
  * Downloading Multiple Videos (Queue)
- * queue for converting.
+ * queue for converting and downloads

 # Upcoming Features

- * Improved queuing of downloads
  * Filter Results

 # Compiled JAR